-This is a salad which is a meal in itself in terms of taste, texture, and nutrition – nutty quinoa, sweet corn and red peppers, and the flavour bursts of the blueberries.
-You will recreate this one many times over, as I have.
+This quinoa salad with blueberries is a meal in itself in terms of taste, texture, and nutrition – nutty quinoa, sweet corn and red peppers, and the flavour bursts of the blueberries.

-Apart from the roasted red peppers, this one comes together very quickly.
-You could prepare the peppers, corn, and quinoa the day before, then bring it all together before serving.
+Apart from the roasted red peppers, this quinoa salad with blueberries comes together very quickly.
+You could prepare the red peppers, corn, and quinoa the day before, then bring it all together just before serving.

-Quinoa, blueberry, red pepper, and corn salad, topped with a poached egg
+Quinoa salad with blueberries, red pepper, corn, and a poached egg

 - 2 red peppers